 Requests to fund technology needs are then completed and submitted through the resource allocation process (RAP).
 These funding proposals are reviewed, ranked, and prioritized by the Shared Governance Council; however, due to the recent state financial situation, it has been difficult for the College to fund all the requests, even if they were prioritized as "high".
-However, technology is acknowledged as a high priority by the College and has been identified as such in recent employee and student satisfaction surveys (I.A.1-14, III.B.1.a-8).
+However, technology is acknowledged as a high priority by the College and has been identified as such in recent employee and student satisfaction surveys (III.B.1.a-8, I.A.1-14).